knno/kengine-archive/docs/0.2/Kengine.md

 ##### **Description**

-Return value searched by collection index.
+Returns value searched by collection index.

 **Returns**: <code>Any</code> - The value held in the collection index.